 Get the oven really hot and add in your peppers.
 They’ll take about 20 minutes to roast.
 You should start seeing the outer skin start to blacken around the edges.

-Take them out of the oven and leave to cool.
+Take them out of the oven and leave them to cool.
 Unless you have asbestos hands and you can remove the outer skin straight away, which I really wouldn’t recommend doing yet.

 2. Cook your pasta

 Start cooking your pasta.
 As much as I’d love to hold your hand through this process I don’t know which pasta you are using.
-So follow the instructions on the packet 😉
+So follow the instructions on the packet.

 My one top tip, use a large saucepan so that there is a large gap between the pasta and the top of the water.
 This will allow you to keep it on a rolling boil without all the water disappearing.
-Also, add in a really large pinch of salt.
+Also, add a really large pinch of salt.
 If you don’t add enough then you won’t taste it on the cooked pasta.